heche-psb/fossiler/README.md

 Mildenhall, D.C.
 (1979).
 Palynology of the Waipipian and Hautawan Stages (Pliocene and Pleistocene), Wanganui, New Zealand (note).
 New Zealand Journal of Geology and Geophysics, 21:775-777.

 Mildenhall, D.C. and Pocknall, D.T.
 (1989).
 Miocene–Pleistocene spores and pollen from Central Otago, South Island, New Zealand.
 New Zealand Geological Survey Paleontological Bulletin, 59: 1–128.

+Macphail, M., Alley, F., Truswell, E. and Sluiter, I. R. K.: Early Tertiary vegetation: Evidence from spores and pollen, in History of the Australian Vegetation: Cretaceous to Recent, edited by R. S. Hill, pp. 189–261, Cambridge University Press, Cambridge., 1994.

 M. Prasad.
 (2008).
 Angiospermous fossil leaves from the Siwalik foreland basins and their palaeoclimatic implications.
 The Palaeobotanist, 57: 177-215.